lihaoyi/macropy/readme.md

 log[1 + 2] -> wrap("1 + 2", 1 + 2)
 ```

 Where the `wrap` function then prints out both the source code and the `repr` of the logged expression.
+This is but a single example of the myriad of things that expanded macros may need at run time.

-However, naively performing this transform runs into problems:
+Naively performing this transform runs into problems:

 ```python
 # test.py